Home

 (1881-1961)

-Anna M. (Lowe) Beckett was born in 1881, presumably in Hopwood, Fayette County, PA, the daughter of Thomas "Jefferson" and Harriet Louise (Minerd) Lowe
+was born on Nov.
+21, 1881, presumably in Hopwood, Fayette County, PA, the daughter of Thomas "Jefferson" and Harriet Louise (Minerd) Lowe

-Anna married Alonzo "Lon" Beckett (1878-1935), the son of Andrew J. and Rachel (Braden) Beckett of Uniontown, Fayette County.
-They had no children.
+Anna was united in the bonds of matrimony with Alonzo "Lon" Beckett (1878-1935), the son of Andrew J. and Rachel (Braden) Beckett of Uniontown, Fayette County.

-The Becketts resided in Uniontown.
+The Becketts resided at 12 Shady Lane in Uniontown.
 Said the Morning Herald, "He spent his entire life as a resident of this city where he was active in real estate.
 Besides constructing several buildings in the East End, including a garage in Main street, he also built the Beckett and Redstone apartment buildings in Shady Lane."

 In 1927, after the death of Anna's father, her widowed mother came to live in their home.

-Anna survived her husband by more than a quarter of a century, and resided at 12 Shady Lane in Uniontown.
+Anna survived her husband by more than a quarter of a century, and continued to reside in their longtime home at 12 Shady Lane in Uniontown.

-She passed away at age 79 on Sept.
-5, 1961, and was laid to rest at Sylvan Heights Cemetery in Uniontown between her husband and parents.
+She was stricken by a massive heart attack and passed away suddenly at age 79 on Sept.
+5, 1961.
+Her mortal remains were laid to rest at Sylvan Heights Cemetery in Uniontown between her husband and parents.
 Her obituary in the Morning Herald noted little more than that her husband had died in 1935, and that she was "survived by several cousins, nieces and nephews."
+Funeral director J. Harry Johnston of Uniontown was the informant for her official Pennsylvania certificate of death.